Attawia/Majesty-Grill/ReadMe.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running download prerequisites listed below and follow installation steps.

 ### Prerequisites